 If you’re age 40 or older and have been diagnosed with a chronic inflammatory condition, such as inflammatory bowel disease, lupus, rheumatoid arthritis, ankylosing spondylitis or psoriasis, you should be tested.

-Previously, despite the availability of this test, very few patients had the test done as it is generally not covered by insurance and was quite costly.
-However, University Hospitals Harrington Heart & Vascular Institute now offers the calcium scoring test at no cost.
-To arrange for a test, you or your doctor can call Radiology Patient Access at 216-844-1700.
+University Hospitals Harrington Heart & Vascular Institute offers the calcium scoring test at no cost.
+Call or have your doctor call Radiology Patient Access at 216-844-1700 to arrange for a test.
 A physician order is required to schedule.

 UH offers online self-scheduling for select UH physicians and specialties, including general cardiology.
 Or use our easy online tool to find a doctor and book an appointment at a time that is convenient for you.